InjectiveLabs/docs/source/includes/_insurancerpc.md

 ## Redemptions

-PendingRedemptions lists all pending redemptions according to a filter
+PendingRedemptions lists all pending redemptions according to a filter.

 ### Request Parameters
 > Request Example: